| INTRODUCTION Faire Brothers was fairly typical of the kind of business

 Top

-From 14426756 Private Arthur Hull
+of Page From 14426756 Private Arthur Hull

 Arthur gets his feet under the table.